777Archer/Cafeteria-Ordering-System/README.md

 **Conclusion:**

 FoodForTech (FFT) is the web and mobile application software that will enable technology companies to provide an access to food that will enable their employees to cut down on time spent traveling (e.g., cycling, scooter, etc.) to have a meal.
-FFT will provide customers (end users) the ability to order the same food served in the company's cafeteria by way of the FTT app installed on their phone or by visiting the website foodfortech.com on their computer or mobile phone's web browser.
-FTT will permit end users to access the cafeteria menu, make food selections, and beverage selections, submit credit or debit card payments, and, lastly, the option of dining in or ordering for takeout.
+FFT will provide customers (end users) the ability to order the same food served in the company's cafeteria by way of the FFT app installed on their phone or by visiting the website foodfortech.com on their computer or mobile phone's web browser.
+FFT will permit end users to access the cafeteria menu, make food selections, and beverage selections, submit credit or debit card payments, and, lastly, the option of dining in or ordering for takeout.